Did you know that in a lifetime, the period products you use could be equivalent to 5,500 plastic bags1? Eek!

 If reusables aren’t your bag, you may want to consider switching to organic products.
-We’ve recently created a range of organic pads and non-applicator tampons which are certified by the Soil Association and made with 100% organic cotton.
-What’s more, our organic pads have a backing and wrapper made from corn starch, which is certified compostable and from summer 2020 our organic tampon wrappers will be fully compostable too!
+We’ve got a range of organic pads, liners non-applicator tampons which are certified by the Soil Association and made with 100% organic cotton.
+What’s more, our organic pads have a backing and wrapper made from corn starch, which is certified compostable and our organic tampon wrappers are fully compostable too!
 We know that for some of you, organic products are the only choice so we’ve designed our range to be a gentle alternative for managing your period.

 As we say, choice is everything and you should never feel guilty about the products you choose if they suit you best.
 However, it is worth remembering that if you are looking to make your periods greener there are plenty of product options and steps you can take – small changes soon add up!

 1. *Based on a lifetime of usage of Lil-Lets compact plastic applicator regular absorbency.

 2. *IRI Sanitary Protection Data, Volume Sales, Total Market HBA/OTC, 52 w/e 28th December 2019.
 (Note that IRI does not include online only sales or discount retailers)

 3. *92% - 97% less plastic when comparing Lil-Lets non-applicator tampons to the equivalent absorbency Lil-Lets compact plastic applicator ranges and with Lil-Lets Soft Pads Normal, Long and Night.